zilda21/Weather-App/README.md

    - **Humidity:** Displayed as a percentage.
    - **Wind Speed:** Measured in km/h.

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit a pull request with your improvements.

-## License
-This project is licensed under the MIT License.

 ## Acknowledgments
 - [OpenWeatherMap API](https://openweathermap.org/api) for providing weather data.